christothic/gdscript-preprocessor/README.md

 - **Compatibility**: Designed to integrate seamlessly with the Godot Editor.

 ## Installation
-1. Clone the repository or download the ZIP file.
+1. Download latest release.
-2. Copy the plugin folder into your Godot project's `addons/` directory.
+2. Unzip the `addons/` directory into your Godot project folder.
 3. In Godot, go to `Project` > `Project Settings` > `Plugins`.
-4. Find the GDScript Preprocessor Plugin and click `Activate`.
+4. Find the GDScript Preprocessor Plugin and make sure is `Activated`.
+5. Sample project is included in the repository.

 ## Usage
 ### Basic Directives